commercialhaskell/stack/README.md

 extra-deps:
 - text-1.2.1.1
 ```

-Note that any packages from the snapshot which depend on the modified package
-will not be available to you.

 __I need to use a package (or version of a package) that is not available on hackage, what should I do?__